Tick Information

 Ticks and Tick-Borne Diseases

-Blacklegged Ticks also known as Deer Ticks (lxodes scapularis) typically transmit Lyme disease, anaplasmosis and babesiosis.
+Blacklegged Ticks, also known as Deer Ticks (lxodes scapularis), typically transmit Lyme disease, anaplasmosis, and babesiosis.

 • Lyme disease is caused by the bacterium Borre/ia borgdorferi.
-A characteristic sign of Lyme disease is a red circular r:ash (bull'seye rash) that may appear a few days to a month, at the site of the bite, after being bitten by an infected tick.
+A characteristic sign of Lyme disease is a red circular rash (bull'seye rash) that may appear a few days to a month, at the site of the bite, after being bitten by an infected tick.
 Multiple rashes may develop.
 About 60-80% of people who get Lyme disease develop a bull's-eye rash.
-Flu-like symptoms, such as fever, headache, fatigue, stiff neck and muscle/joint pain, are also common in early Lyme disease.
-If left untreated, Lyme disease can cause complications such as recurring swollen and painful joints, temporary facial paralysis or heart problems
+Flu-like symptoms, such as fever, headache, fatigue, stiff neck, and muscle/joint pain, are also common in early Lyme disease.
+If left untreated, Lyme disease can cause complications such as recurring swollen and painful joints, temporary facial paralysis, or heart problems.

 • Anaplasmosis is caused by the bacterium Anaplasma phagocytophilum and may cause flu-like symptoms 1-3 weeks after the bite of an infected tick.
 Infection usually produces mild to moderately severe illness, with high fever and headache, but may occasionally be life-threatening or even fatal.

 • Babesiosis is a rare and sometimes deadly disease caused by the protozoan Babesia microti.
-The disease can cause fever, fatigue and hemolytic anemia lasting from days to months.
+The disease can cause fever, fatigue, and hemolytic anemia lasting from days to months.
 It may take from 1-8 weeks for symptoms to appear.

-Lone Star Ticks (Amblyomma americanum) typically transmit ehrlichiosis, tularemia and Southern Tick Associated Rash Illness (STARI).
+Lone Star Ticks (Amblyomma americanum) typically transmit ehrlichiosis, tularemia, and Southern Tick-Associated Rash Illness (STARI).

 American Dog Ticks (Dermacentor variabilis) typically transmit Rocky Mountain spotted fever and tularemia.

 • Rocky Mountain spotted fever (RMSF) is caused by the bacterium Rickettsia rickettsii.
-RMSF is characterized by a sudden onset of moderate to high fever (which can last for 2-3 weeks), severe headache, fatigue, deep muscle pain, chills and rash, which begins on the legs/ feet or arms/hands, and may spread rapidly to the rest of the body.
+RMSF is characterized by a sudden onset of moderate to high fever (which can last for 2-3 weeks), severe headache, fatigue, deep muscle pain, chills, and rash, which begins on the legs/ feet or arms/hands, and may spread rapidly to the rest of the body.
 Symptoms usually appear within 2 weeks of the bite of an infected tick.
 Tularemia (see above).

 Repellents

 Repellents may be used to repel ticks and prevent tick attachment.
 Always read and follow all label directions carefully.
 Repellents containing DEET may be applied to the skin and clothing.
-Both CDC and the American Academy of Pediatrics recommend that DEET not be used in children less than two months of age, and for children older than two months of age, the level should not be higher than 30 percent.
-For adults, CDC recommends the amount should be between 20 and 50 percent.
+Both the CDC and the American Academy of Pediatrics recommend that DEET not be used in children less than two months of age, and for children older than two months of age, the level should not be higher than 30 percent.
+For adults, the CDC recommends that the amount be between 20 and 50 percent.
 Repellents containing permethrin may be applied to clothing only.

 Personal Protection

 Ticks will remain active year-round (above 40° F/4.4°C).
-Preventive measures should be used whenever tick-exposure is likely.
+Preventive measures should be used whenever tick exposure is likely.
 Here are some steps to follow:

 • Wear light-colored clothing